python-cffi/cffi/doc/source/ref.rst

 used for a longer time.
 Be careful about that when copying the pointer to the memory somewhere else, e.g. into another structure.

+The returned memory is initially cleared (filled with zeroes), before the optional initializer is applied.
+For performance, see `ffi.new_allocator()`_ for a way to allocate non-zero-initialized memory.

 ffi.cast()
 ++++++++++